 I spotted the dust from a bakkie traveling towards the R62 and desperately chased down the road to arrive at the farm gate simultaneously.
 The single occupant looked like a Boer-soek-‘n-vrou contestant.
 I asked for water but he had none.

-He clearly knew the area.
-And we had no option but to continue, albeit slow.
-As he pulled away I noticed the picnic basket & beers in the passenger seat footwell.
-Sonofab*tch, I thought – he didn’t even offer.
-Standing in his dust, we called ahead to enquire till what time Ronnie’s would be open.
+As he pulled away I noticed the picnic basket with beers in the passenger seat footwell.
+Sonofab*tch, he didn’t even offer.
+Standing in his dust, we phoned to enquire till what time Ronnie’s would be open.
 But the phone just rang.
 They were already closed.

+Broken.
 A lot depends on the way you see things.
-Nature highlighted this perfect metaphor just before we arrived at Ronnie’s.
-On the left of the road there was a broken wind pump, against the backdrop of ominous rain-filled clouds.
-On the right of the road you could see the last of daylight, and a couple of clouds with literally, a silver lining.
+Nature highlighted this with a perfect metaphor.
+On the left of the road was a broken wind pump, against the backdrop of ominous rain-filled clouds.
+But on the right was the last daylight and a couple of clouds with literally, a silver lining.
 Things were about to change.

-We pulled into the driveway in front of the Ronnies Sex Shop and made way to the house, willed to do anything for some water.
-Lo & behold, it was Ronnie’s house (makes a lot of sense, come to think of it) and his wife opened the door.
-We were invited and he even took us to the Warmwaterberg Spa across the road so we could have dinner while he was having beers and sharing stories.
+We pulled into the driveway just before the Sex Shop and made way to the house, willing to do anything for some water.
+Lo and behold, it was Ronnie’s house (makes a lot of sense, come to think of it) and his wife opened the door.
+We were invited in and he even took us to the Warmwaterberg Spa across the road for dinner, while he was having beers and telling stories.

 On our way back to his house we missed a duiker in the road by the narrowest of margins.
 It was now dark and he offered us beds for the night.
-When we counter-offered with a request to nap outside on his stoep for an hour before leaving again, he had that ‘I-have-seen-a-lot-of-weird-shit-in-my-life-but-you-two-rank-right-up-there’ expression.
+When we counter-offered with a request to nap outside on his stoep, he had that ‘I-have-seen-a-lot-of-weird-shit-in-my-life-but-you-two-rank-right-up-there’ expression.